Unforgettable... with Love

-Unforgettable... with Love, also known as simply Unforgettable, is the thirteenth studio album by American singer Natalie Cole.
+Unforgettable … with Love, also known as simply Unforgettable, is the twelfth studio album by American singer Natalie Cole.
 Released on June 11, 1991, the album includes covers of standards previously performed by her father, Nat King Cole.
 It was also her debut for Elektra Records, after being given her release from EMI Records.

 Background

 The record was very successful in the pop, jazz, and R&B markets and was considered the major comeback recording that had been brewing since Cole's late 1980s releases.
 The album was certified 7× platinum as of 2009 by the RIAA.
 The album won the 1992 Grammy Awards for Album of the Year and Best Engineered – Non-Classical, while the track "Unforgettable" (duet with her father Nat King Cole) won three additional Grammys: Record of the Year, Traditional Pop Vocal Performance, and Arrangement Accompanying Vocals.
 The album also won Soul Train Music Award for Best R&B/Soul Album, Female the same year.

 Two albums prior to this one (1987's Everlasting and 1989's Good to Be Back) also moved to Elektra after Cole signed with the label.
 Her uncle Ike Cole plays piano on the album.

 As of 2016 the album has sold 6.2 million copies in the United States according to Nielsen Music.